About the Trust

 Dave then ensured that the Trust was involved in helping the Board and the other owners of the Club to steer Cheltenham Town through the coronavirus pandemic and through the return of supporters to grounds in the post-Covid world.

-Both our chair James Young, our FED Dave Beesley and SLO Jenny Hancock have formed close working relationships with both the Football Supporters’ Association and with other fan representative groups across the country.
+Our former Chair James Young, RTAD Dave Beesley and Jenny Hancock have formed close working relationships with both the Football Supporters’ Association and with other fan representative groups across the country.

 James was elected by members of those representative groups to serve as a FSA National Council representative for League One and League Two Network in 2020.